Martinsville staff

 Dr. Zebedee Talley Jr.

 Teachers continued to work hard this summer.
-We held summer camps and brought excitement to learning.
-Many students shared their enthusiasm about being able to physically attend school and share experiences with their teachers and peers.
+Professional learning groups reviewed data and shared new strategies that should improve student academic progress.
+Students participated in our summer camps and brought excitement to learning.
+Our Odyssey of the Mind team participated in a world championship competition.
 I am elated about our partnership in providing them with the best education available in our nation.
-We will miss those professionals who have retired or left our division.
-I am looking forward to working with our new staff and our present staff who are the cornerstone for all of the wonderful educational systems that we implement.
-Again, I am looking forward to working with you and to being very visible in our schools this year while providing the support that we need to move our division forward.
+Several staff members improved their credentials, obtained doctoral degrees, and will soon obtain leadership roles.
+We will certainly miss those professionals who have retired or left our division, but I am looking forward to working with our staff, including new staff members and veterans who are willing to serve as mentors.
+In addition, I will continue my practice of being very visible in schools this year while providing the support that we need to move our division forward.

-There will be a continued focus in Martinsville City Public Schools to help all students obtain the knowledge and skills necessary to be “college, career, and citizenship ready” upon high school graduation.
-Increased emphasis will be placed on our CTE programs in an effort to give students additional career options.
-Our goals are to promote a safe and secure learning environment, to ensure student achievement and continuous growth, to achieve and maintain a high level of communication with the staff and community, and to recruit, hire, retain, and support a high quality teaching staff.
+We will continue our focus on making our students college, career, and citizenship ready upon graduation from high school.
+An increased emphasis will be placed on our CTE programs in an effort to give students additional career options.
+Our goals are to promote a safe and secure learning environment, to ensure student academic achievement and continuous growth, and to recruit, hire, retain, and support a high-quality teaching staff.

-We want a division that accepts challenges and that refuses to let circumstances and problems prevent our students from experiencing success.
+As professional leaders, we must face challenges and refuse to let circumstances and problems prevent our students from experiencing success.
 Thank you for supporting our students and teachers as I begin my eighth year as superintendent.
-We must create and maintain an atmosphere where all students have an opportunity to learn.
-I am honored to be a part of our Martinsville City Public School family.
-Our theme this year is “2022-2023 The Year of Opportunity and Hope!”
-After facing the brunt of the pandemic, we want students to know that they can overcome all of the difficulties of life and reach for unlimited possibilities!
+We must create and maintain an atmosphere where all students have the opportunity to learn.
+I am honored to be part of our MCPS family!
+Our theme for this year is The Year of Endless Possibilities!

 Sincerely,